yihui/yihui.org/content/en/2018-01-30-limit-of-bureaucracy.md

 I mourned over an email that I received this morning, in which a (**bookdown**) user reported to me that his university's IT forbids numbers in directory names of websites, e.g., `jquery-2.0/jquery.js` is not allowed, and it must be `jquery/jquery.js`.
 He asked me how to get rid of these numbers.
 While I generally don't like version numbers in these directory names, I see no point of forcing faculty and students to remove these numbers when publishing their websites to the university's web servers.

-Fortunately, I have an answer: `options(htmltools.dir.version = FALSE)`, but it is still hard to imagine the limit of bureaucracy in this world.
+Fortunately, I have an answer: `options(htmltools.dir.version = FALSE)`, but why should I spend the time on dealing with such problems in the first place?
+It is hard to imagine the limit of bureaucracy in this world.

 ![Tired of bureaucracy](https://slides.yihui.name/gif/tired.gif)